jcklpe/org-in-a-box/chat/chat.md

 ## Motivation

 As part of the Chapter In a Box project, we need a way for members to chat with each other in large groups.
 Many chapters use Slack, but Slack is closed-source, does not offer us control over our data, and charges sky-high fees for advanced features.
+We cannot trust Slack will not mis-use or share our member's data without our consent, and we cannot afford to pay for advanced services that we need.

 What do we need from our chat app?
 How can we fill this need as cheaply and easily as possible while protecting our member's data?

 ### What we need
 * Channels for a large number of users to post in